mainmatter/mainmatter.com/src/posts/2017-09-17-magic-test-data.md

 ---
 title: Magic Data in Tests
 authorHandle: geekygrappler
-bio: 'Senior Frontend Engineer'
+bio: "Senior Frontend Engineer"
 description:
-  'Andy Brown explains the AAA principle for writing good tests and discusses what the negative consequences of not adhering to it are.'
+  "Andy Brown explains the AAA principle for writing good tests and discusses what the negative consequences of not adhering to it are."
-topic: misc
+tags: misc
 ---

 Often when working on large codebases, my changes break some existing tests.